 Community Management for B2B in China

 Be active in your community management as this is very important in B2B.
 Impress your community and professionals will perceive you as a leader in your field and you will naturally generate leads, this is because professionals will recommend you.
-Community management is associated with quality content and is more time consuming as you have to develop this status overtime.
+Community management is associated with the quality content and is more time to consume as you have to develop this status over time.

 Regroup your community around one group, qq group, Wechat group or a professional forum and take your time.
-The group has to feature useful content that others will invite their professional network to.
+The group has to feature useful content that others will invite their professional network too.